programmfabrik/fylr-plugin-editor-field-visibility/README.md

 ## configuration

-As defined in `Splitter.config.yml` this masksplitter can be configured:
+This masksplitter can be configured:

 ### Mask options

 * Name of the observed field, which triggers the visibility of fields
-* JSON-Config about the fields to hide.
+* JSON-Map about the fields to hide.
 See example below
+* JSON-Path with which the JSON-Map starts

 ##### Example JSON-Config